If you are looking for the best things to do in Abingdon, Virginia – we have you covered!

 - Quail Trail and Appalachian Trail (8.8-mile, difficult hike in Shady Valley, TN)

 You can find more trail information at my favorite hiking app, AllTrails.

 The Southwest Virginia Cultural Center and Marketplace is a visitor’s center located in Abingdon and it showcases, sells, and displays homemade crafts, food, arts, and culture from the local area.
 It is a must for every SWVA itinerary.

 It can be located at 1 Hearthwood Circle in Abingdon.
 Click here to check out their website for additional information.

-There are many places to visit near Abingdon.
+There are many places to visit near Abingdon and can be combined with a weekend trip from Charlotte or other places.
 Here is a list of some of my favorites in southwestern Virginia that make for fantastic day trips from Abingdon.